likes-gay/christmas-countdown-social-bot/README.md

 This is a Christmas countdown bot.
 It posts an image with how many days are left until Christmas, on [Bluesky](https://bsky.app), each day.

-The [`Python script`](https://github.com/Zoobdude/bluesky-chrsitmas-countdown/tree/main/python) uses the [Unsplash random image API](https://unsplash.com/documentation#get-a-random-photo) to grab a random Christmas related image.
+The [`python`](https://github.com/likes-gay/bluesky-chrsitmas-countdown/tree/main/python) uses the [Unsplash random image API](https://unsplash.com/documentation#get-a-random-photo) to grab a random Christmas related image.
 Then, it is fed to the [Python Pillow Library](https://pypi.org/project/pillow/) to dim the image, apply blur, and finally add the text.
 It is the finnaly saved as `currentImage.png`

-The [`The TypeScript`](https://github.com/Zoobdude/bluesky-chrsitmas-countdown/tree/main/typescript) then posts the image made on the last step using the [Bluesky API](https://atproto.com/blog/create-post).
+The [`typescript`](https://github.com/likes-gay/bluesky-chrsitmas-countdown/tree/main/typescript) then posts the image made on the last step using the [Bluesky API](https://atproto.com/blog/create-post).

-Both scripts are then run from a [GitHub Action](https://github.com/Zoobdude/bluesky-chrsitmas-countdown/blob/main/.github/workflows/main.yml) every 24 hours.
+Both scripts are then run from a [GitHub Action](https://github.com/likes-gay/bluesky-chrsitmas-countdown/blob/main/.github/workflows/main.yml) every 24 hours.

 ## Account Link